History, tourist information, and nearby accommodation

-The first monastery here goes back to 655, when the royal family of the kingdom of Mercia converted to Christianity.
+The first monastery here goes back to AD 655 when the royal family of the kingdom of Mercia converted to Christianity.
 King Peada founded a monastery church here, but that monastery was sacked by the Norse in 870 and rebuilt about 100 years later.
 The abbey was expanded and rebuilt by Athelwold, Bishop of Winchester, in the mid 10th century.

 The West Front

 When you look at the west front of Peterborough it is hard to shake the impression that the builders weren't quite sure which style to adopt, so they included a bit of everything.
 Officially called a screen front, there are three enormous Gothic arches topped by triangular gables and side turrets, all of which projects from and masks a simpler deep-set facade.

 The unfortunate Mary was buried here following her execution by Elizabeth I. Mary's body is no longer here, however; when James I came to the throne he had her remains exhumed and reburied in Westminster Abbey.
 Peterborough Abbey was dissolved by Henry VIII, but rather than destroy the abbey church, Henry made it a cathedral and created a new bishopric based at Peterborough.

-The cathedral suffered damage during the Civil War when Cromwell's Parliamentary troops destroyed the stained glass and and choir stalls.
+The cathedral suffered damage during the Civil War when Cromwell's Parliamentary troops destroyed the stained glass and choir stalls.
 The current choir stalls are Victorian replacements.
 The eagle lectern is worth noting; it dates to the late 15th century.
 In the north aisle is the tomb of Abbot Benedict (d.
 1193).

-Between the New Building and the apse is the Monk's Stone, or Hedda Stone.
-This beautifully carved block of stone dates to the 8th century, and is one of the few bits remaining from the Saxon church on this site.
-One of the interesting features of the interior is the fan vaulted retrochoir.
+Between the New Building and the apse is the Monk's Stone, also known as the Hedda Stone.
+This beautifully carved block of stone dates to the 8th century and is one of the few bits remaining from the Saxon church on this site.
+One of the interesting features of the interior is the fan-vaulted retrochoir.

 In the south transept are three small chapels.
 The chapel dedicated to St Oswald contains an unusual watchtower, where a monk would have stood watch over the relic of St Oswald's arm.
 The arm was lost at the time of the Reformation.